Type Casting

 byte someNumber = (byte)(age + 250);

-The someNumber variable is a byte variable, and bytes can hold a whole number up to 255.
+The someNumber variable is a byte, and bytes can hold a whole number up to 255.
 Because 24 + 250 is 274, it’s too large for a byte to hold.
-Our typecast shrinks this value, producing an unexpected result:
+Our typecast forces this value into the smaller container, producing an unexpected result:

 byte age = 24;